 Lucy De Butts is a British lyric coloratura soprano.
-She performs throughout Europe as a freelance concert, sacred music and opera singer.
+She is based in Berlin and performs throughout Europe as a concert, sacred music and opera singer.

-Born in Buckinghamshire, England, Lucy obtained a Masters degree in History at Edinburgh University before embarking on a career in music.
-Having sung recreationally since the age of 16 alongside violin and piano studies, it was the two fantastic summers spent singing with Hellmuth Rilling's Stuttgart Festival Ensemble in 2006 & 7 that inspired her to pursue a singing career.
+Born in Buckinghamshire, England, Lucy read History at Edinburgh University before embarking on a career in music.
+Having sung recreationally since the age of 16 alongside violin and piano studies, it was the two fantastic summers spent singing with Hellmuth Rilling's Stuttgart Festival Ensemble in 2006 & 7 that inspired her to take the plunge and pursue a singing career.
 She has since gained Masters degrees in Classical Singing from Trinity College of Music in London and the Zurich University of the Arts (ZHdK) in Switzerland.